Using the Shape Tools in Photoshop 2021

 While the Triangle Tool draws 3-sided shapes and the Rectangle and Rounded Rectangle Tools draw shapes with 4 sides, the Polygon Tool in Photoshop can draw shapes with as many sides as you need.
 It can even draw stars!
-And as of Photoshop CC 2021, polygons are now Live Shapes so all of their properties remain editable.
+And as of Photoshop 2021, polygons are now Live Shapes so all of their properties remain editable.

 Select the Polygon Tool in the toolbar by clicking and holding on the last shape tool that was used, and then choose the Polygon Tool from the list:

 Along with the standard shape tool options in the Options Bar, the Polygon Tool includes a box for entering the number of sides and for setting the corner radius.
 But it's easier to just leave these options at their defaults (sides = 5, radius = 0 px) and adjust them in the Properties panel after the shape is drawn:

 Drawing the polygon shape

 Click and drag in the document to draw the polygon shape, or press and hold Shift as you drag to draw a symmetrical polygon with all sides the same length: